zaius/docs/content/cli/configuration/options-and-flags.md

    --docker-local					Don't interact with remote repositories --direct-mount					Mount our binds read-write to the pipeline path.
    --publish [--publish option --publish option]	Publish a port from the main container, same format as docker --publish.
-   --commit 						Commit the build result locally.
+   --enable-gitignore					Parse gitignore file to ignore files in your build --commit 						Commit the build result locally.
    --tag 						Tag for this build. [$WERCKER_GIT_BRANCH] --message 						Message for this build.